Vodafone Broadband Review (Updated June 2026)

 -

-Mid-Contract Price Rises Broadband plans currently rise by £3.50 each 1 April during the minimum term, while out-of-bundle and optional additional charges rise by CPI plus 3.9%.
+Mid-Contract Price Rises Home broadband plans currently rise by £3.50 each 1 April during the minimum term.
+Out-of-bundle charges can rise separately by CPI plus 3.9%.

 -